SDGforskning/sdg-strings/.github/ISSUE_TEMPLATE/term-changes-suggestions.md

 ---
 name: Term changes/suggestions
-about: Issue for suggesting a new term, or changes to an existing search term
+about: Issue for suggesting a new term, or changing an existing term
-title: 'Term change suggestion SDG ## - [your term here]'
+title: 'Term change suggestion SDG## - [your term here]'
-labels: ''
+labels: ['feedback']
 assignees: ''

 ---